compie-technologies/node-ioc/README.md

 There are two important things to remember when using `inject`:
 - It must be used inside a constructor
 - The requested dependencies will be injected after the class instance is created — i.e., not inside the constructor (the `inject` keyword only marks the class members as flags and doesn't injects the dependency immediately).

-\nFor catching the dependencies' injection we can use `onDependenciesInjected` method
+For catching the dependencies' injection we can use `onDependenciesInjected` method

 ```js
 class AuthService {